Make a donation online and make a real difference…

 Deizel’s mum has said that the equine therapy is showing her son’s gentle caring nature.

-Lily is 8 years old and is on the Autism Spectrum and suffers from high anxiety.
+Lily is 8 years old and is on the Autism Spectrum and lives with high anxiety.
 She is stressed by unexpected noise, crowds, being close to others and changes to routine.

 Lily’s mum and the Child and Family Worker agreed that yoga and mediation may help ease some of the symptoms.